tvmani/tvmani.github.io/quizapp/quizapp_todo.md

 ## Images coding

+0. What is the simplest possible version with image?
 1. A question could contain one image
 2. A question could contain more than one image
 3. An answer could contain one image